Shadow-Work

 Find a way to be comfortable in being present instead of wishing you were someone else.
 A big reason for anxiety is from not being present.
 When we are anxious it’s because we are somewhere else mentally, either in the past ruminating on things we never could control or the future possibility of everything going wrong.

 Tell yourself that you’re in this moment right now.
 And you have to show up as the best version of yourself because you don’t know the opportunities that could come in a group setting.
-You could make friends with a potential employer or even a new close friend.
+You could meet a potential employer or even a new close friend.
 You have to make yourself attractive in the sense of magnetism.
 Because ultimately that is what you would want out of other people.
 Someone who brings a good energy and is pleasant to be around.
 Not getting trapped in their own head, pouting, seeming like they’re in their own world, or spoiling any one’s fun.
 This is the part of becoming an adult and having accountability.
 Yes, we have anxiety, but the end goal is to not let it run our life and hopefully one day fully heal.

 Living with anxiety is not an easy way to live.
 It is difficult, it makes everything more stressful than it needs to be.
 Think about the difference between, claiming your anxiety as a separate issue attached to you and making it your identity.
 When you recognize that it is something attached to you it means you can let it go and get rid of it (eventually.)
 When you make it your identity, you are telling yourself that this is just who you are.
 You are telling your own mind that this is something that cannot be fixed.